Tully (surname): Clan Tully Association

-The Clan Tully Association, or Chumann Clann ua Maoltuile, was set up in 2009, to help rally support from Tully's worldwide with the intent of reviving the Tully clanship.
+The Clan Tully Association, or Chumann Clann ua Maoltuile, was set up in 2009 to help rally support from Tully's worldwide with the intent of reviving the Tully clanship.
 This was followed by a clan constitution that was submitted to a meeting of Tully representatives from across the world.
-Upon its ratification it was stated that it was the first Clan Tully meeting since "fourteen centuries ago.
+Upon its ratification, it was stated that it was the first Clan Tully meeting since "fourteen centuries ago.
 It was convened on a monastic island in Loch Erne Ireland."

-The associations objectives include promoting the interests and welfare of Tullys worldwide, bringing them closer together, as well as the perpetuation of Gaelic culture.
-Along with other objectives it seeks to research and document the history of the Tully's and raise awareness of the clan.
+The association's objectives include promoting the interests and welfare of Tullys worldwide, bringing them closer together, as well as the perpetuation of Gaelic culture.
+Along with other objectives, it seeks to research and document the history of the Tullys and raise awareness of the clan.

 The current chairperson of the Clan Tully Association's clan council as of 2009 is Tyler M. Tully of the United States.